CyberVA/GameShare/README.md

 For best graphics, run game in 1024x768.

 Recluse is a game about an adventurer who's turned into a spider by an evil demon.
-The spider is then forced to collect gold from adventurers who enter his dungeon, in order to pay the evil demon to turn him back to human.
+The spider is then forced to collect gold from adventurers who enter his dungeon in order to pay the evil demon to turn him back to human.

 Developers:
   Ryan G.